webvariants/susi/README.md

 	susi.ack(evt);
 });
 ```
 This is the first processor.
-It takes a string/regex to specify the event topic this processor is interested in,
+It takes a string/regex to specify the event topic the processor is interested in,
 and a callback which is called.
 The first processor matches all events (topic: ".*") and ensures that the
 event payload is an empty object.
-Notice that we call ack() at the end, to tell susi that the event can now be processed by
+Notice that we call ack() at the end, to tell susi that the event can be processed by
-other processors.
+other processors now.

 ```javascript